 The Reading Globally, Thinking Reflectively, Acting Locally book group will engage teachers in conversations around a series of books that offer a range of global perspectives.

-Building on our strengths as educators, one goal of this reading group is to increase Global Competency and reflect on lessons we can bring back to the classroom, our colleagues and our community.
+Building on our strengths as educators, one goal of this reading group is to increase Global Competency.
+Global Competency is defined as an interest in the world, a deep understanding of perspectives, an ability to communicate across cultures and motivation to act locally to address global issues.
 There's a link to JOIN US at the bottom of the page.

 Hope to meet you online.

 - September 6 (Zoom 6pm PST)

 Meaning of Travel (Emily Thomas)

 Northland: A 4,000-Mile Journey Along America's Forgotten Border (Porter Fox)

 Travels with a Writing Brush: Classical Japanese Travel Writing (Meredith McKinney)